 As you consider an FSA, check to see if your employer offers it and ensure that you will have enough out-of-pocket expenses to warrant using it.
 But keep in mind, maximum contributions can be capped if you're a higher earner, so check with your HR office about that possibility.
 And if you have a Health Savings Account, you cannot contribute to a healthcare FSA as well.
 One additional nuance to FSAs is that you are responsible to keep track of qualified expenses (with receipts) and reimburse yourself from your FSA.

 Life Insurance options

 You may have heard the oft-quoted rule of thumb about determining the amount of life insurance you need: 8 to 10 times your annual income.
 We’re hesitant to encourage such a hard and fast guideline because the amount of life insurance you need will vary depending on your individual needs, assets, investments, etc. You may want to start with the 8 to 10x guideline but make adjustments based on your situation.
 Then, compare the number you come up with to your existing life insurance coverage, including employer provided group coverage and individual life insurance.
 Is there a gap between what you need and what you currently have?
-Then decide whether to bridge the gap by adding optional Group policies through your employer, or through purchasing individual insurance yourself.
+Then decide whether to bridge the gap by adding optional group coverage through your employer, or through purchasing individual insurance yourself.

 Resources & People Mentioned

 - Download our guide: The Toolkit for Optimizing Your Finances as an Employed Physician